davetayls/davetayls.github.com/_posts/2017-06-17-the-power-of-typescript-for-react-2-connected-components.md

 We looked at how adding some simple TypeScript interfaces can help you build and refactor Pure React Components.
 Today we'll look at the common usage of Redux with React.
 We'll see how we can help keep the code robust and I'll highlight another nice side-effect of adding these types.

+## Joining interface definitions for Props and Dispatch

 So let's move our `Person` component on to connecting it with a Redux store.
 There's a small chage to the way we declare the component's props to make the separation clearer for the way `react-redux` separates regular props and dispatch functions.

-First we separate the props and dispatch so that we can reference them separately elsewhere.
+We need to separate the props and dispatch definitions so that we can reference them separately elsewhere.
+Let's do that first and we can discuss how to use them afterwards.

 ```typescript
 export interface IPersonProps {